Dominate the Akron Real Estate Market

 Ellet remains the liquidity engine of the Akron market.

-• The Data: Median sale price is $180,000, which is essentially flat (0.0% change) year-over-year.
-However, homes here sell in just 22 days , nearly half the city average.
+- The Data: Median sale price is $180,000, which is essentially flat (0.0% change) year-over-year.
+However, homes here sell quickly, often in under 20 days, faster than the city average.

 Zone D: The Investor Reset (North Hill)